Boku Betting Sites

 Even in the unlikely event that your PayPal password is stolen, it would only give somebody access to the funds in your PayPal account – not your personal bank account!

-Thanks to its formidable clout as one of the world’s leading payment services, a large number of online sports betting sites accept PayPal.
+Many online sports betting sites accept PayPal thanks to its formidable clout as one of the world’s leading payment services.
 Similarly, many (but not all) bookmakers allow PayPal deposits to qualify for bonuses and offers.
 In this regard, PayPal is well ahead of Boku.

 Finally, you can both deposit funds and make withdrawals using PayPal.
 This allows punters to control incoming winnings and outgoing deposits on one platform.
 In comparison, you cannot make withdrawals using Boku.